Last updated on April 12th, 2018

 Nepal is a country that left an immense impact on me – maybe that’s why I’m on a mission to share my experience that might help other people to visit this country as well.
 Moreover, if you are starting your journey from North India, Nepal is easier to reach than you might think.

 Nevertheless, flights might not be affordable for everyone budget wise.
-That’s why this post is about alternative ways you can reach from India to Nepal by road on a budget.
+That’s why this post is about a road trip to Nepal on a budget.
 I’ll also share some tips and tourist scams you might meet on the way, so you can be all prepared!

 Ways to reach from India to Nepal by road